elaraproject/elara-handbook/book/basics/intro-phys/classical-mechanics-2.md

 Recall that fields (in physics) denote quantities that are continuously spread out across all of space, such as the gravitational field and gravitational potential (potential field).
 The **electric field** is a vector field produced by a charge and extends throughout space.
 In the field formulation, instead of a charge directly exerting a force on other charges, it is the _electric field_ of the charge that exerts the force.
 Every other charge *also* produces an electric field that exerts a force on all the other charges except themselves.
 Each of these electric fields, that we've considered separate up to this point, are really just labels for parts of _one_ electric field that carries forces between _all_ charges.
 Every charge produces part of the electric field, and the electric field exerts a force on every charge, determining the trajectories of each charge.
 In words inspired by the physicist John Archibald Wheeler, we may surmize that:

-> _Charges make the electric field change, the electric field makes charges move._
+> _"Charges make the electric field change, the electric field makes charges move."_

 While technically there is no distinction between the electric fields of different charges - they are all part of the same *singular electric field* - it is mathematically convenient to speak of electric fields specific to a single charged object.
 For instance the electric field *produced* by a single point charge $Q$ located at the origin is given by: